Welcome to the Beadographer user guide. This guide has information covering each feature of the latest version of the app.

 You can add an image on top of the canvas as a useful reference for your work.
-For example, you could use it to trace animal shapes from photographs or designs you have made in other design tools.
-You can also convert this image into beads.
+For example, you could use it to trace animal shapes from photographs or designs you have made with other design tools.
+You can also convert the image into beads.

-Upload an image either by clicking the image tool, or by clicking the gear icon and navigating to Image → Upload image.
+Click the image tool to upload an image.
 Accepted image types are .jpg and .png.
-If an image is already present on the canvas, it will be deleted.
-Only one image is supported at one time.
+Only one image is supported at one time; if an image is already present on the canvas, it will be replaced.

-⚠ Images are not currently saved as part of project files, so if you want to work on the same image during a different session, you will need to upload it again and move it to the same place.
+Images are not currently saved as part of project files, so if you want to work with the same image during different sessions, you will need to upload it again and move it to the same position.

 When the image tool is highlighted, you can move the image around the canvas by dragging it.
-The image tools also appear on the canvas.
+The image toolbar also appears on the canvas.
 The upper slider controls the size of the image, and the lower slider controls the opacity (how transparent the image is).
 Dragging the red dot next to the image on the canvas allows you to rotate the image.

-To convert the image into beads, navigate to Image → Convert image.
+To convert the image into beads, press the convert to beads button on the image toolbar.
 A dialog will appear that gives you options for converting the image:

-- Palette size.
-This allows you to limit the number of colors used during the conversion.
-For example, selecting 20 will limit the conversion to using 20 colors.
-Selecting 'Unlimited' will not limit the number of colors used.
+- Number of Colors.
+This allows you to choose the number of colors used during the conversion.
+For example, selecting 5 will limit the conversion to using 5 colors.

 The mirror tool lets you add beads in a symmetric pattern.
 To add a mirror, click on the mirror tool, then click on a bead where you want the mirror to pass through.
 Click Enter or click on the mirror tool again to change between four modes: